20 Christmas Gifts for Teen Girls

 11. Not all girls are into traditional ‘girly’ things, did you know that you get Lego for ages 16+?
 So of she asks for a car you could always get her this :D:

-12. What do I know about makeup?
+13. What do I know about makeup?
 So little it would take about a medium sized paragraph to tell you.
-So I have to ask my 15 year old for advice as she LOVES makeup and she spends HOURS researching products and putting stuff on her face in the bathroom.
-Therefore I have it on great authority that this brand is brilliant because, not only is it extremely well priced but also fantastic quality and these are the colours of this season.
-(I may finally be persuaded to get some for myself – the old wrinkles you know!)
+So I have to ask my 17 year old for advice as she LOVES makeup and she spends HOURS researching products and putting stuff on her face in the bathroom.
+Therefore I have it on great authority that this brand is brilliant because, not only is it extremely well priced but also fantastic quality and these are timeless shades.

 14. Her favourite perfume.
 My daughter has asked for ‘Ghost’ this year and she also really loves a cheap Primark one called ‘True Love’.